AnthonyGillesRudolfo/Order-Processing-Pipeline/README.md

 # Verify webhook URL in Xendit dashboard
 ```

+## 🤖 Continuous Deployment

+- GitHub Actions workflow `.github/workflows/cd.yml` runs on pushes to `master`, releases, or manual dispatch.
+It executes `go test ./...`, builds the Docker image defined in `Dockerfile`, and publishes it to GitHub Container Registry (`ghcr.io`) under `ghcr.io/<owner>/<repo>`.
+- To additionally publish to Google Container Registry when your billing/API issue is resolved, add a repository variable `GCP_PROJECT_ID` and a repository secret `GCP_SA_KEY`.
+The secret must contain a JSON service account key with `roles/storage.admin` (or a narrower role that grants `storage.objects.create` and `storage.objects.delete`) on the target project.
+The workflow will automatically push images to `gcr.io/<GCP_PROJECT_ID>/order-processing-pipeline`.
+- If you prefer a different image name or registry path, update the `IMAGE_NAME` environment value in `cd.yml`.
+- Set any runtime environment variables (database URLs, Kafka brokers, etc.) on the target platform before deploying the container produced by the workflow.

 ## 🔌 AP2 Integration

 The system now includes AP2 (Payment Protocol) integration for seamless checkout experiences: